sebinxavi/ansible-memory-alert/README.md

 ```

 ## Results:
-You will receive an Ansible Email notification if MEMORY usage more than 90%.
+You will receive an Ansible Email notification if MEMORY usage exceeds more than 90%.